 Given the difficulty of getting most gymnasts to eat before a workout and much less during, I like to start with an intra-workout snack of 20-30 g carbohydrate at the mid-way point of practice.
 This may not be enough though, especially for the level 10/elite gymnast training 5+ hours.
 See above.

 Your gymnast can use liquid carbohydrate (juice, carbohydrate solution) or a whole food source like fruit, dried fruit, rice cakes, whole grain crackers/pretzels, etc. for some added nutrition (vitamins, minerals).

-My rule for sports drink usage is that I’d want to make sure the gymnast is getting several servings of fruits and veggies throughout the day if they want to use this beverage which is just sugar.
-There’s nothing wrong with using a sports drink as the carbohydrate source, but using whole foods like fruit, fruit leather, dried fruit, etc. will provide more nutritional value and make up some of the necessary vitamins/minerals that a sports drink won’t provide.
-This isn’t about “eating clean”, it’s about making sure your athlete is getting the necessary vitamins, minerals, and antioxidants throughout the day to help with recovery and normal growth/development.
+My rule for sports drink usage is that I’d want to make sure the gymnast is getting nutrition through several servings of fruits and veggies throughout the day if they want to use this beverage which is just sugar.
+There’s nothing wrong with using a sports drink as the carbohydrate source.
+However, using whole foods like fruit, fruit leather, dried fruit, etc. will provide more nutritional value and make up some of the necessary vitamins/minerals that a sports drink won’t provide.
+This isn’t about “eating clean”.
+It’s about making sure your athlete is getting the necessary vitamins, minerals, and antioxidants throughout the day to help with recovery and normal growth/development.

 Food is better than no food, and sugar still counts as “fuel”.